braveness23/VisualMetronome/README.md

 USB Firmware

 The Arduino Uno's ATMega16u2 microcontroller must be reprogrammed with the provided firmware.
 This firmware causes the device to become a class compliant HID (Human Interface Device).
 This means that when the device is connected to a computer (Windows, OSX, Linux) with a USB cable it will be detected as a standard MIDI device and the operating system will automatically load the driver.
-In your computers device manager and in your DAW or Sequencer the device will appear as 'Visual Metronome'.
+In your computer's device manager and in your DAW or Sequencer the device will appear as 'Visual Metronome'.

 Arduino Sketch